Jaunutis: Later life

 Jaunutis was supported by his brother Narimantas, who traveled to Jani Beg, Khan of the Golden Horde, to form an alliance against Algirdas and Kęstutis.
-Jaunutis was imprisoned in Vilnius, but managed to escape and went to his brother-in-law Simeon of Russia in Moscow.
+Jaunutis was imprisoned in Vilnius, but managed to escape and went to his Russian brother-in-law Simeon of Moscow.
 There Jaunutis was baptized as Ioann, but failed to solicit help (possibly because his sister Aigusta, wife of Simeon, died the same year).
 Both Jaunutis and Narimantas had to reconcile with Algirdas.
 Jaunutis became the Duke of Zasłaŭje.
+The other brothers willingly recognised Vilnius for Algirdas.

 He is presumed to have died c.
 1366 because he is mentioned for the last time in a treaty with Poland in 1366, and not mentioned in a treaty with Livonia in 1367.
 He had three sons, Symeon Zaslawski, Grzegorz Słucki and Michal Zaslawski.
 Michal ruled Zasłaŭje until his death on August 12, 1399 in the Battle of the Vorskla River.